dogriffiths/randpass/README.md

      $ sudo /System/Library/PrivateFrameworks/Apple80211.framework/Versions/A/Resources/airport -z

-Then, change your Mac address using randpass.
+Then, change your MAC address using randpass.
 This command sets the MAC address of the en1 network connection:

      $ sudo ifconfig en1 ether $(randpass -m)

-The en1 connection will typically be your WiFi, but you an check by just typing 'ifconfig'.
+The en1 connection will typically be your WiFi, but you can check by just typing 'ifconfig'.
 You will then need to re-connect to the network.
 The network will treat your machine as a different piece of hardware and allocate you a new IP address.
 You MAC address will be reset if you reboot.